-Hemoglobin is a protein found in the red blood cells.
-These cells are responsible for carrying oxygen around the body.
+Hemoglobin is an iron-rich protein found in the red blood cells.
+These are responsible for carrying oxygen throughout the body.

-- green leafy vegetables, such as kale and spinach
+- leafy green vegetables, such as kale and broccoli

 - nuts and seeds

-If a person does not get enough folate their red blood cells will not be able to mature, which could lead to folate-deficiency anemia and low hemoglobin levels.
+Red blood cells will not be able to mature if a person does not get enough folate.
+This may lead to folate-deficiency anemia and low hemoglobin levels.

 Good sources of folate include: